This post may contain affiliate links. Please read my disclosure.

 You can totally make this a full fledged takeout meal by adding some of these dishes to your repertoire:

-- You'll for sure want to start with these air fryer potstickers and this wonton noodle soup - and even this Chinese BBQ pork;
+- You'll for sure want to start with these air fryer potstickers and this wonton noodle soup - and even this Chinese roast pork.

-- We mentioned the rice above already, but you'll want plenty of steamed and fried rice;
+- We mentioned the rice above already, but you'll want plenty of steamed and Chinese sausage fried rice.

-- This stir fry ground beef, Shanghai chicken, kung pao chicken or kung pao calamari are amazing too - and keeping with that spicy flavor;
+- This stir fry ground beef, Shanghai chicken, or kung pao calamari are amazing too - and keeping with that spicy Sichuan inspired flavor;

 Ingredients